Root Cause Analysis of Outliers in Unknown Cyclic Graphs: Abstract

 \section{Abstract}

 We study the propagation of outliers in cyclic causal graphs with linear structural equations, tracing them back to one or several ``root cause'' nodes.
 We show that it is possible to identify a short list of potential root causes provided that the perturbation is sufficiently strong and propagates according to the same structural equations as in the normal mode.
 This shortlist consists of the true root causes together with those of its parents lying on a cycle with the root cause.
-Notably, our method does not require prior knowledge of the causal graph.
+Notably, our method does not require prior knowledge of the causal graph and yields encouraging results on simulated data and real data from biology and cloud computing.

-\section{Introduction}
+\section{INTRODUCTION}

 Root cause diagnosis is a fundamental challenge across a wide range of domains.
 Whether tracing the origin of a failure in a cloud-based microservice architecture, identifying a perturbed gene in a gene-regulatory network, locating the source of a shock in a financial system, or detecting faults in industrial manufacturing processes, the need to accurately pinpoint the source of disruptions is critical.
 For instance, in microservice-based cloud applications, when a failure occurs in one service, its effects can propagate across others, creating a cascade of symptoms and thousands of alerts.
 Root cause analysis (RCA) is thus critical for maintaining reliability and availability.